 To add a surcharge to offset credit card fees, create a percentage based surcharge.

-Last minute discount
+Last minute discount (rules based)

 Military discount, Repeat guest discount